lifinance/sdk/examples/node/README.md

 - Then duplicate the `.env-template` file renaming it to `.env`
 - Add your private key to your `.env` file - replacing the text in quote marks with your private key

 NOTE: it's important to keep your private key safe and secure.
-Don't share it with anyone and make sure you never commit it to a git repo.
+Don't share it with anyone and make sure you never commit it to a git repository.

 ## Executing the scripts